Why is a retainer important? Because teeth move for a lifetime.

 How long do I have to wear a retainer?

 The stuck retainer usually stays in place permanently — you don't have to worry about a thing!
 In the beginning, we recommend wearing the removable retainer at night and for a few hours during the day; later, wearing it at night is often sufficient.
-Basically, the longer and more regularly you wear your retainer, the safer your teeth remain in the desired position.
+Basically, the longer and more regularly you wear your retainer as a tooth stabilizer, the safer your teeth remain in the desired position.

 How do I properly care for my retainer?